TheWiseNoob/OMP/README.md

 #### Method 2: Arch User Repository

-  You can install OMP via AUR with the official [omp AUR package](https://aur.archlinux.org/packages/omp/) package for the stable build or the [omp-git AUR package](https://aur.archlinux.org/packages/omp-git/) for the latest git build.
+  You can install OMP via AUR with the official [omp](https://aur.archlinux.org/packages/omp/) AUR package for the stable build or the [omp-git](https://aur.archlinux.org/packages/omp-git/) AUR package for the latest git build.

   Once compiled and installed, you can run omp as a command to open it.